671 Expanders and High-dimensional Expanders

 This is intended as an introductory graduate course.
 Students should have prior exposure to linear algebra, probability, discrete math, and computational complexity theory.
 Students should be mathematically mature and will be expected to write proofs and read research papers.

-Course Syllabus (tentative)
+Course Syllabus

-4. Application to codes: Tanner codes
+4. The expander mixing lemma.
+Application to Tanner codes.

-8. Application to matroid basis sampling
+8. Equivalence of the two types of HDXs.
+Application to matroid basis sampling.

 Grading